-Your assignment is to write a thoughtful and carefully reasoned 3 to 5 (or more) page double spaced thesis paper on one of allowed topics for this class
+Your initial assignment is to write a thoughtful and carefully reasoned 3 to 5 (or more) page double spaced thesis paper on one of allowed topics for this class.

 This is a Read-Think-Write assignment, which means that you have two very important and complicated things to do before you start any actual writing.
 Here, in this green box, is what you're supposed to do for whatever topic you pick.